Khayoon/Khayoon/README.md

 ## 🎯 Programming goals

-### 🚀 Building 4 fullstack 'vercel apps' using Astro's integration of React
+### 🚀 Building 4 fullstack apps using Vercel and Astro's integration of client-side hydration on React
 - Already on the path to success with 2 apps in progress, project for experience and one showcasing creativity in what it caters to, and efficiency in how it presents itself.

 ### 🌇 Volunteering work for mayoral-candidate Chloe Brown's website
-- Currently in the maintaining and onboarding phase, demonstrating commitment to impactful community engagement
+- Currently in the maintaining and onboarding phase, commitment to an impactful community engagement

 ### Complete [Deep Reinforcement Learning Course]([An ambitious journey to enhance skills and knowledge in the field of artificial intelligence](https://huggingface.co/learn/deep-rl-course/unit1/summary?fw=pt))